techiediaries/techiediaries/_posts/2020/angular/2019-12-05-angular-9-8-tutorial-by-example-rest-crud-apis-http-get-requests-with-httpclient.md

 The steps of this Angular 9 tutorial are as follows:

-- Angular Tutorial, Step 1 — Setting up Angular CLI v9
+-   Step 1 — Setting up Angular CLI v9
-- Angular Tutorial, Step 2 — Initializing a New Angular 9 Example Project
+-   Step 2 — Initializing a New Angular 9 Example Project
-- Angular Tutorial, Step 3 — Setting up a (Fake) JSON REST API
+-   Step 3 — Setting up a (Fake) JSON REST API
-- Angular Tutorial, Step 4 — Setting up Angular HttpClient v9 in our Example Project
+-   Step 4 — Setting up Angular HttpClient v9 in our Example Project
-- Angular Tutorial, Step 5 — Creating Angular 9 Components
+-   Step 5 — Creating Angular 9 Components
-- Angular Tutorial, Step 6 — Adding Angular 9 Routing
+-   Step 6 — Adding Angular 9 Routing
-- Angular Tutorial, Step 7 — Styling the UI with Angular Material v9
+-   Step 7 — Styling the UI with Angular Material v9
-- Angular Tutorial, Step 8 — Consuming the JSON REST API with Angular HttpClient v9
+-   Step 8 — Consuming the JSON REST API with Angular HttpClient v9
-- Angular Tutorial, Step 9 — Adding HTTP Error Handling with RxJS `catchError()` & `HttpClient`
+-   Step 9 — Adding HTTP Error Handling with RxJS `catchError()` & `HttpClient`
-- Angular Tutorial, Step 10 — Retrying Failed HTTP Requests with RxJS `retry()` & `HttpClient`
+-   Step 10 — Retrying Failed HTTP Requests with RxJS `retry()` & `HttpClient`
-- Angular Tutorial, Step 11 — Unsubscribing from HttpClient Observables with RxJS `takeUntil()`
+-   Step 11 — Unsubscribing from HttpClient Observables with RxJS `takeUntil()`
-- Angular Tutorial, Step 12 — Adding URL Query Parameters to the HttpClient get() Method
+-   Step 12 — Adding URL Query Parameters to the HttpClient get() Method
-- Angular Tutorial, Step 13 — Getting the Full HTTP Response with Angular HttpClient v9
+-   Step 13 — Getting the Full HTTP Response with Angular HttpClient v9
-- Angular Tutorial, Step 14 — Requesting a Typed HTTP Response with Angular HttpClient v9
+-   Step 14 — Requesting a Typed HTTP Response with Angular HttpClient v9
-- Angular Tutorial, Step 15 — Building and Deploying your Angular 9 Application to Firebase Hosting
+-   Step 15 — Building and Deploying your Angular 9 Application to Firebase Hosting

 Let's get started by introducing Angular HttpClient, its features and why using it.